Location: Southern Africa

-- Standard vaccinations (ie those commonly used in the developed world, such as diphtheria, measles, mumps, polio, rubella, tuberculosis and tetanus).
+- Standard vaccinations (ie those commonly used in the developed world, such as diphtheria, measles, mumps, polio, rubella, tuberculosis and tetanus)

-Malaria risk: high
+Malaria risk: low

-Yellow fever presence: yes
+Yellow fever presence: no

-Dengue fever prevalence: sporadic cases
+Dengue fever prevalence: rare/non-existent

 Rabies prevalence: high risk

 HIV prevalence in society: among the very worst in the world

 Hepatitis A prevalence: high